2 Day Paris Itinerary: Make the Most of 48 Hours

 Winetraveler Tip: They serve Champagne at the top of the Eiffel Tower!
 But it’s not cheap.
 Expect to spend at least 14 euros for a glass of Moet.

-You are reading “2 Days in Paris Itinerary: The Best Things To Do on Your First Trip” Back To Top
+You are reading “2 Day Paris Itinerary: What to Do in 48 Hours” Back To Top

-things to do near me, what to do on a layover in Paris, fun things to do in Europe, itineraries: best things to do in Paris
+things to do near me, what to do on a layover in Paris, 48 hours in Paris: best things to do in Paris

 If you enjoyed this guide, consider joining the Winetraveler Facebook Group to connect with other Winetravelers and for additional travel inspiration around the world.
-We also highly recommend taking a look at our wine destinations and itineraries for more travel inspiration around the world.
+Be sure to follow us on Twitter and Instagram as well.